| Attributed to M.Shibanov (?).

 which is supposed to be painted in the XVIIIth century, there is a label

+saying that its author is another outstanding artist D.Levitsky.
 Portrait of a Young Dame in White.
 1st half of the XIXth c.

 Canvas, oil.